arduino/upy-packager/README.md

 The web server accepts GET and POST requests.

 The GET request accepts the following query parameters:
- - repoUrl: The URL of the repository to archive (required)
+ - `repoUrl`: The URL of the repository to archive (required)
- - version: The version of the repository to archive
+ - `version`: The version of the repository to archive
- - architecture: The architecture of the MicroPython file
+ - `architecture`: The architecture of the MicroPython file
- - format: The format of the MicroPython file
+ - `format`: The format of the MicroPython file

  The POST request accepts the following body parameters:
- - repoUrl: The URL of the repository to archive (required)
+ - `repoUrl`: The URL of the repository to archive (required)
- - version: The version of the repository to archive (e.g. 1.0)
+ - `version`: The version of the repository to archive (e.g. 1.0)
- - architecture: The architecture of the MicroPython file (e.g. xtensa)
+ - `architecture`: The architecture of the MicroPython file (e.g. xtensa)
- - format: The format of the MicroPython file (e.g. 6)
+ - `format`: The format of the MicroPython file (e.g. 6)
- - customPackageJson: A custom package.json object to override the package.json in the repository
+ - `customPackageJson`: A custom package.json object to override the package.json in the repository

- POST request can be encoded as application/x-www-form-urlencoded or application/json.
+ POST request can be encoded as `application/x-www-form-urlencoded` or `application/json`.

 ### Custom Use Cases

 For more custom use cases, the following classes are available in the package:

-- Packager: Download, package, upload and install libraries.
+- `Packager`: Download, package, upload and install libraries.
-- MPyCrossCompiler: Compile .py files for a specific architecture and runtime.
+- `MPyCrossCompiler`: Compile .py files for a specific architecture and runtime.
-- PackageInstaller: Upload and install libraries from .tar.gz archives.
+- `PackageInstaller`: Upload and install libraries from .tar.gz archives.
-- RepositoryArchiver: Download and package libraries as .tar.gz archives.
+- `RepositoryArchiver`: Download and package libraries as .tar.gz archives.

 ## 🧑‍💻 Development